 OUR GOAL is that young people experience improved educational prospects, long-term socio-economic wellbeing and are proactively contributing towards the development of their local comunity.

-The education system in Myanmar currently excludes rural, poor, ethnic minority children at birth due to location, language barriers, poverty, curriculum content and access to high-quality teaching adapted to the local context.
-Pre-school coverage in Chin State is severely limited and the levels of supervision and teaching quality diverse, with 3 to 5-year-olds often receiving no training in their own ethnic language.
-These problems continue on into primary school and, combined with high levels of household poverty, contribute to a school drop out rate of 18% by 11 years of age.
+The education system in Myanmar currently excludes rural ethnic minority children due to reasons such as their remote locations, the language barriers, poverty, and curriculum content.
+Pre-school coverage in Chin State is severely limited and the levels of supervision and quality of teaching vary widely.
+Children aged from three up to five years often receiving no teaching in their ethnic language.
+These problems continue into primary school and, combined with high levels of household poverty, contribute to a school drop out rate of 18% by 11 years of age.

 Click the tabs below to find out more about our current projects.